New York Times unexpectedly replaces top editor Abramson

 "This is also not about any sort of disagreement between the newsroom and the business side over the critical principle of an independent newsroom," he said.

+Thompson said in a statement: "Jill has been a brilliant and supportive partner to me over the 18 months we've worked together.
+She is handing over to Dean a newsroom in superb form."

-Abramson, who was not present at the meeting, did not immediately respond to a request for comment.
+Abramson, who was not present at the meeting, did not respond to a request for comment.

 'LOVED MY RUN,' ABRAMSON SAYS

 Abramson said in a statement, "I've loved my run at The Times.
-I got to work with the best journalists in the world doing so much stand-up journalism.
-Holding powerful institutions accountable is the mission of The Times and the hallmark of my time as executive editor, whether stories about China, government secrecy, or powerful figures and corporations."
+I got to work with the best journalists in the world doing so much stand-up journalism."

+The New Yorker reported that Abramson had confronted Times' executives after she discovered her pay and pension benefits were less than those of Bill Keller, whom she succeeded, citing an unnamed close associate of Abramson.

+In a statement the Times said that Abramson's "total compensation as executive editor was not considerably less than Keller's.
+It was directly comparable."

 Baquet is a popular editor among journalists and was hand-picked by Abramson to be her deputy when she ascended to the top.

-After Sulzberger made his remarks announcing Baquet's promotion the newsroom responded with long applause, according to a source present at the meeting.

-He is known among staff for defying management.
+Baquet is known among staff for defying management.
 While he was executive editor of the Los Angeles Times, owned by the Tribune Co, he was ordered by executives in Chicago headquarters to slash staff.
-Baquet refused and shortly after lost his job.
+He refused and shortly after lost his job.

+Abramson joined the New York Times in 1997.
+Before that she worked at The Wall Street Journal.
+Earlier this month she wrote a personal essay published in the Times about her recovery after being struck by a car.

-New York Times shares were down 4.9 percent in afternoon at $15.07, touching a session low after the announcement.
+New York Times shares fell 4.5 percent on the news but are up 55 percent over the past year.

-Abramson's predecessor, Bill Keller, served for eight years.
-He succeeded Howell Raines, who left in 2003 after less than two years in the post, following a plagiarism scandal involving reporter Jayson Blair.

 (Reporting by Jennifer Saba in New York; Editing by Leslie Adler and Cynthia Osterman)